How Much is the Cost of the Annapurna Base Camp Trek?

 Average Cost of ABC Trek for Nepali

 Other than permits, food, accommodation, and transport are the major costs of Nepali trekkers.
 It is not obligatory to hire a guide or a porter.
 Here is how the Annapurna base camp trek cost will appear on average.
-The costs typically appear like the following on average:
+The costs typically appear as follows on average:

 Tips to Save Money as a Nepali Trekker